IHE/ITI.mCSD/input/pagecontent/ITI-90.md

 difference being the Audit Source element.
 Both sides record to show consistency between the message sent by the Directory and the action taken at the Query Client.

-When grouped with ATNA Secure Node or Secure Application actors, the actors involved shall be able to record audit events according to the
+When grouped with ATNA Secure Node or Secure Application Actors, the actors involved shall be able to record audit events according to the
 [Audit Event for Find Matching Care Services for Read by the Directory and Query Client](StructureDefinition-IHE.mCSD.Audit.CareServices.Read.html) or the [Audit Event for Find Matching Care Services for Query by the Directory and Query Client](StructureDefinition-IHE.mCSD.Audit.CareServices.Query.html).